jrfnl/clearPHP/rules/no-useless-math.md

 <!-- Good Practices -->
 # No Useless Math

-Adding 0 to a number or multiplying it by 1 leaves the processed value unchanged : those are identity functions, in maths term.
-On the other hand, this is waste in PHP, as it will force the processing of a value that will eventually be the same.
+Adding 0 to a number or multiplying it by 1 leaves the processed value unchanged: those are identity functions, in math terms.
+On the other hand, this is wasteful in PHP, as it will force the processing of a value that will eventually be the same.

-In PHP, `* 1` and `+ 0` have the side effect of type casting the value to integers or real numbers.
-Then, why not use the efficient casting operator `(int)`, which will also makes the intention clearer?
+In PHP, `* 1` and `+ 0` have the side effect of type casting the value to integers or real numbers and are sometimes used for that reason.
+If that's the case: why not use the efficient casting operator `(int)`, which will also makes the intention clearer?

 ```php
 <?php